BlairCurrey/nfl-analytics/README.md

 ## chat gpt suggestion based on above:

-untested. it probably makes some assumptions about the structure and content of the data.
+untested. it probably makes some bad assumptions about the structure and content of the data.

 ```python
 import json